 Vulkan is a new and low level API that allows controlling the hardware better than OpenGL.
 But despite that, it has the disadvantage that is complex, and not widely used yet.
 OpenGL on the other hand is easy to use, it has very good performance in the most common cases, and is already used by many programs out there.
 The interoperability extensions allow the users to write the critical parts of a program in Vulkan, and the less critical in OpenGL using the same resources, as OpenGL and Vulkan can share the access in external memory objects that have been allocated from Vulkan once.
-An example of an application that uses interoperability could be a VR compositor: The compositor itself could be written entirely in Vulkan but the clients that might use UI libraries that lack a Vulkan backend or are written in OpenGL already, could re-use the compositor allocated resources and synchronize their access to it with very few modifications.
+An example of an application that uses interoperability could be a VR compositor: The compositor itself could be written entirely in Vulkan but the images for each eye could be filled by OpenGL.

 In order to reuse Vulkan allocated resources we usually need to: